So, what do you consider Alan's best three studio albums with Yes, which three albums carry his best drum performances in your view?

 -Relayer-Going for the One-Drama-90125-Big Generator-Union-Talk-

--The Ladder-Magnification-Fly From Here-The Quest-
+-The Ladder-Magnification-Fly From Here-The Quest-Mirror to the Sky-

 01) Relayer